Launching the Avy Aera drone

 All in all the live demonstrations were a success!
 Seeing as it was Avy’s first live demonstration with the Avy Aera, the thrills, anticipation and nerves were high.
 However, despite some minor hiccups on day 1, when time was of the essence, the Avy crew was on top of everything, performing efficiently and fixing any issue that arose.

-There was a host warming up the crowd and sharing our story: how at Avy we focus on developing wing drones for lifesaving missions such as medical, first response and nature conservation.
+There was a host warming up the crowd and sharing our story: how at Avy we focus on developing long-range drones for lifesaving missions such as medical, first response and nature conservation.
 For the demonstration we weren’t able to fly fixed wing because of the size of the room, which meant the wing drone hovered.

 The audience got quite a show when watching Avy Aera in action.
 She demonstrated a medical use case with the following storyline - transporting blood from a blood bank to a hospital.
 Two of our interns filled in as the medical stunts for this purpose.